 “Fear immobilizes you.
 Fear prevents you from doing amazing things, experiencing unforgettable moments and meeting people that will probably stay friends for a life-time.
 All this, especially when you’re afraid of traveling alone.
 On the other hand, fear is a human feeling and we do need to find in ourselves the strength and the right reasons to overcome it.”

-Toby Richardson, Abdicate Convention
+Toby Richardson, Travelling Minimalist

 “It just goes to show that you never know what might happen and so there’s no time like now to go out and see the world while you still can.

 I was actually supposed to be in Manchester that day and it just reiterates that life is short, so travel.”

 Andrea Rocca, Things Nomads Do

 “Traveling more and opening to other cultures is what brings people who are apparently different, together.
 A few sad episodes shouldn’t make you believe that life is dangerous outside of your bubble.
 Instead, they should motivate you in working harder than ever to make people understand that at the end of the day, we are all the same.”

 “Even inside your house you can get damaged.
 Can’t let fear rule us!
 Go travel and enjoy the unpredictable life, it’s all we’ve got.
 Greece is a peaceful destination!
 Has to be in a traveller to do list ?”